Ring Mountain (California): Geology

 The origins of the serpentinite-matrix melange, and the mechanism of mixing the metamorphic blocks of different ages and apparent thermal-burial histories, has been a matter of debate.
 Some authors argue that the metamorphic rocks were exposed at the surface, eroded and re-deposited into a subduction trench to form the melange as an olistostrome.
 Others interpret the melange as having formed in a subduction plate boundary where blocks of meta-basalt from the downgoing plate were mixed with serpentine from the upper plate mantle.

 Ring Mountain is one of the featured field trips found in the Streetcar 2 Subduction online field trip guide series released in December 2019 by the American Geophysical Union.

-Animal life

-Though Ring Mountain is an island ecosystem surrounded by Highway 101 and suburbs, it hosts a variety of wildlife, including coyotes, deer, skunks, and many birds and reptiles.

-Plant life

-Ring Mountain is the home of the only population of Tiburon mariposa lily in the world.
-This flower grows near the summit of the mountain in the grassy areas.
-Ring Mountain is also home to other rare plants such as the Tiburon jewelflower and the Tiburon paintbrush.
-The Nature Conservancy bought the land around the mountain and has been responsible for preserving the rare native plant species of the area.

 Recreation

-Ring Mountain is a popular hiking area and provides spectacular 360 degree views of the northern Bay Area.
+Ring Mountain is a popular hiking and rock climbing destination and provides spectacular 360 degree views of the northern Bay Area.